-In adults or youth a different plan must be pursued.
 In these cases, moral considerations, and the inevitable consequences to health of body and mind, are the chief influences by which a reform is to be effected, if at all.
 These considerations may be urged with all possible eloquence and earnestness, but should not be exaggerated.
 The truth is terrible enough.
 If there are any special influences which may be brought to bear upon a particular individual,-and there always will be something of this sort, owing to peculiarities of temperament or circumstances,-these should be promptly employed, and applied in such a manner as to secure for them their full bearing.